-(大曲 dàqū) Da means ‘big’ and ‘qu’ means starter.
-Moist crushed wheat, with barley or peas, are shaped into a brick and aged in a warm humid room for several weeks to months to acquire mold, bacteria and fungi.
+(大曲 dàqū) Da means ‘big’ while ‘qu’ means starter.
+A paste of wheat, sometimes with barley and / or peas, is made into a paste, then shaped into bricks that are incubated in a warm / hot humid room for several weeks to months to acquire mold, bacteria and fungi.
 Funky!

 (二锅头 èrguōtóu) Like fenjiu, a style of light-fragrance baijiu, popular in northern China and especially in the Beijing area.
 Erguotou translates to ‘second pot head’ and means second distillation.
 Better-known brands include Red Star (红星), Niulanshan (牛栏山) and Yidanliang (一担粮), all with entry level-bottles at less than USD2.
 Erguotou is a cheap way to get drunk.

-After starch in the grains breaks down into sugars, the magic of yeast converts them to ethanol (alcohol) and carbon dioxide.
+After the grain starches break down into sugars, the magic of yeast converts them to ethanol (alcohol) and carbon dioxide.
 In simple terms, it’s a two-step dance: glycosis sees yeast turn sugar into pyruvate molecules, then fermentation sees those turn into two carbon dioxide and two ethanol molecules.
 It’s humbling but booze, including baijiu, is yeast’s leftovers.

-(干杯 gānbēi) The Chinese equivalent of “bottoms up”, it translates as “dry glass” or “dry cup”.
+(干杯 gānbēi) The Chinese equivalent of “bottoms up”, it translates as “dry glass” or “dry cup.”
 It’s a crucial part of drinking culture in China and all kinds of status-oriented situations.
 Knowing who to ganbei and when can help maintain social harmony.
-It can also have you wasted beyond belief quick.
+It can also get you quickly wasted beyond belief and memory.